 The Surface Web, also called the Visible Web or Indexable Web, is basically the collection of public web sites and pages which can be indexed by search engines.
 The Surface Web is made up of all the different sites we use on a daily basis and are accessible through standard web browsers like Google Chrome, Mozilla FireFox, Microsoft Edge, etc. Our zveloDB and zveloCAT services are focused on the content classification and malicious detection of the SurfaceWeb.

 One question we are frequently asked is, “What is the ActiveWeb?”
 The ActiveWeb is how zvelo refers to the websites that comprise the publicly-accessible SurfaceWeb.
 To provide a safe and secure internet experience, zvelo focused on classifying these sites for content, malware, phishing, adult and other content, which is licensed to partners on a data subscription model.
 Partners integrate the data in applications ranging from web filtering to parental controls to contextual targeting to DNS filtering, and more.
-The 600+ million users represented by zvelo’s partners provide a continuous stream of new ActiveWeb domains for classification and malicious detection, resulting in zvelo having over 99.9% coverage of the ActiveWeb on an ongoing basis.
+The 1 billion users represented by zvelo’s partners provide a continuous stream of new ActiveWeb domains for classification and malicious detection, resulting in zvelo having over 99.9% coverage of the ActiveWeb on an ongoing basis.

 While the first segment of the web is just the tip of the iceberg, the HiddenWeb makes up the vast majority of the internet.
-This is the portion of the internet which is not publicly accessible and is unable to be indexed by search engines such as Google, Bing, Yahoo, etc. The HiddenWeb is the zone where zvelo’s ProActiveWeb looks for signals coming from the InActiveWeb, DeepWeb and DarkWeb segments to protect its network of hundreds of millions of end users up in the SurfaceWeb zone.
+This is the portion of the internet which is not publicly accessible and is unable to be indexed by search engines such as Google, Bing, Yahoo, etc. The HiddenWeb is the zone where zvelo’s ProActiveWeb looks for threat signals coming from the InActiveWeb, DeepWeb and DarkWeb segments to protect its network of hundreds of millions of end users up in the SurfaceWeb zone.

 The ProActiveWeb is a segment which is a precursor to sites becoming part of the ActiveWeb.
 Our zveloCTI service is focused on detecting and analyzing the ProActiveWeb for threats and suspicious activity proactively before they become part of the ActiveWeb.
-Think of this as the “pre-history” of the ActiveWeb. zvelo actively monitors signals from the ProActiveWeb like Top Level Domain (TLD) registration activity and a range of signals using predictive threat intelligence insights to detect threats before they become part of the ActiveWeb, providing partners with unique insights and a competitive edge in their respective markets.
+Think of this as the “pre-history” of the ActiveWeb. zvelo actively monitors threat signals from the ProActiveWeb like Top Level Domain (TLD) registration activity and a range of signals using predictive threat intelligence insights to detect threats before they become part of the ActiveWeb, providing partners with unique insights and a competitive edge in their respective markets.

 The InActiveWeb is made up of all the websites which are expired or have an unreachable status.
 Over time, legitimate websites may become inactive because they are no longer used, the business no longer exists, or the domain name registration simply expired.
 The InActiveWeb also includes sites which were flagged as malicious or phishing and have been taken down by law enforcement.
 This particular segment is unique because, while it’s not inherently dangerous, this is where the Malicious Cyber Actors (MCAs) carve a path into the ActiveWeb.
 As zvelo moves these domains to the InActiveWeb they are still tracked in case they become active again.